mrd0ll4r/dicg_2023_ipfs_paper_code/README.md

 ```

 The cron scripts will need to be run as the correct user, with the above variables exported.
-This can be achieved by having the variables auto-set in `.bashrc` and runnin cron jobs with `bash -lc <command>`.
+This can be achieved by having the variables auto-set in `~/.profile` and running cron jobs with `bash -lc <command>`.
 The scripts will detect whether a dockerized setup is being used based on whether the variables are set.
 You'll also need passwordless sudo to fix permissions on the downloaded files, otherwise they belong to root and are not readable by the user running the scripts.